 Written in 2019

-One difference is that starting in 2018, some of the companies that were declared "dead" in the last generation started to reactivate some of their game series (like Capcom, no new Breath of Fire though), and others tried more new games and started releasing new ideas again.
+Starting in 2018, some of the companies that were declared "dead" in the last generation started to reactivate some of their game series (like Capcom, no new Breath of Fire though), and others tried more new games and started releasing new ideas again.

-You'll see that some games are basically older than 2018, so it really is a soft separation I did here.
 If you have any additions to this list - just contact me here.

 This game was the big christmas hit for the Nintendo Switch in 2017.
 And what a hit it was - we rewarded the game a whopping 90%.
 Xenoblade Chronicles 2 was the latest installation of the famous Xeno series.